 Why is shoreland not a district?
 Shoreland Zoning is an existing overlay zone, mandated by the State.
 It supersedes all of our other ordinances.

 Why is a group home > 6 limited to a few districts?
+We selected districts in which it was compatible with pre-existing uses and structures.

-What does grandfathered mean?
+What does “grandfathered” mean?
 A use, structure or lot that became non-conforming at the passage of the LUO, and is still allowed to exist.

-What does nonconforming mean?
+What does “nonconforming” mean?
 When a Use, Structure, or Lot does not meet the requirements of the District it is in, it is nonconforming.

 What is an outer village?
-Small village nodes outside of Bridgton’s center are called Outer Villages
+Small village nodes outside of Bridgton’s center are called Outer Villages; these include North Bridgton and South Bridgton

 Where do I go to find out what District my property is in?
 The Official Land Use District Maps of Bridgton are available from the Town Clerk and /or Code Enforcement Officer in the Town Office.

-Why zoning? mportant tool for protection of properties from undesired development and for encouragement of desired development.
+Why zoning?
+Zoning is an important tool for protection of properties from undesired development and for encouragement of desired development.

-Where did admi and enforcement (Articles 4 and 5) sections come from?
+Where did administration and enforcement (Articles 4 and 5) sections come from?
 These sections came from other pertinent ordinances in Bridgton.

-Since Outer Corridor Minimum lot size is 80, what happens if my lot is smaller on day of enactment of Ordinance? randfathered onconforming because of lot size.
+Since Outer Corridor Minimum lot size is 80,000 sq. ft., what happens if my lot is smaller on day of enactment of Ordinance?
+It will be grandfathered, and will be nonconforming because of lot size.

 When passed, when and to what permits does LUO apply?
-See .
+See Article I, section 3., p 1 & 2.
 Only applies to permits taken after the passage of the LUO.
+The LUO will apply to all development, residential, commercial and retail.

-Page 8, C, 2 (1st paragraph)Does this mean that the nonconforming use can be expanded by building an addition?
+Page 8, C, 2 (1st paragraph)—Does this mean that the nonconforming use can be expanded by building an addition?
 Yes, provided the setback requirements are met to the greatest extent possible.

 Why is expansion of nonconforming use in existing building limited to 10%?
 To limit the impact of the nonconforming use on a neighborhood.

-What are the expansion on nonconforming residential structures?
+What are the expansion limitations on nonconforming residential structures?
 There are none in most Districts.
 There are requirements in the Shoreland Zone which would affect those overlay areas of the Lakeside Neighborhood

 What are the rules for nonconforming lots?
+See pg 5.
+Lots not adjoining another parcel which become non-conforming, may be built on without a variance.
+In some cases, adjoining lots must be combined to meet lot size requirements; and lots may divided or re-divided under certain circumstances.

-See pg .
-Why min 60 sq ft residential lot size in Lakeside Neighborhood?
+Why min 60,000 sq. ft. residential lot size in Lakeside Neighborhood?
 Larger lots resulting in lower density helps to protect watersheds in these Lakeside Neighborhood areas.

 Why in Rural Neighborhood min lot size:

-Retail 40,000 but retail is not an allowed use.
+Retail 40,000 sq. ft. but retail is not an allowed use.
 Retail 1500 square feet or less is an allowed use.

-Non retail 80,000.
+Non retail 80,000 sq. ft..
 What is non retail?
-Other commercial uses
+Other commercial uses, such as Agriculture, a Campground, or a Community Center.

-Can Planning Board modify land use standards in Article 2.?
+Can the Planning Board modify land use standards in Article 2.?
 If so when and with what limits?
+No, this is only done by the Appeals Board.
+See page 90-95, Article V, Section 4.
+B.

-What is an example of possible Board modification?
-Upon written request, the Board may grant a waiver to modify the setback requirement because of the limitations of a steep grade.
+What is an example of possible Appeals Board modification?
+Upon written request, the Appeals Board may grant a waiver to modify the setback requirement because of the limitations of a steep grade.